While Trump boasts of economic growth, inequality deepens

 Big-ticket policies that rely on trickle-down economics

-Trump’s Tax Cuts and Jobs Act—which gave nominal tax breaks to most Americans, while massively benefiting the wealthy—is the most visible of his administration’s inequality boosting measures.
+Trump’s Tax Cuts and Jobs Act—which gave nominal tax breaks to most Americans, while massively benefiting the wealthy—is the most visible of his administration’s inequality-boosting measures.

 Republicans argue that the $1.5 trillion tax break has led to economic growth and upward mobility for middle- and low-income workers.